Merkoba/Hue/README.md

 "global_settings_default_afk_on_lockscreen"
 >Whether the user will go afk when locking the screen by default.

+"global_settings_default_microphone_threshold"
+>Default microphone threshold.
+This is the minimum volume to transmit audio on voice chat.

 "room_settings_default_images_enabled"
 >Whether images will be enabled to the user on new rooms by default.